taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 -   App semantics: a set of changes represents a logical edit in the application model that must be applied atomically, and tree-level operations (such as undo/redo or history) should never result in an intermediate state being exposed.
 -   Dependencies between changes: changes within a grouping depend on some invariant (e.g., an insert should be applied only if none of the other changes in its group fail to apply due to concurrent edits).

-This milestone enables the creation of a single synchronous transaction per Shared Tree and guarantees the changes bundled in the transaction will be applied without interleaving of other changes.
+This feature enables the creation of a single synchronous transaction per Shared Tree and guarantees the changes bundled in the transaction will be applied without interleaving of other changes.
 This is true for transactions made locally, as well as transaction received from peers.

-This milestone does not include support for atomicity of transactions (see [constraints](#constraints)).
+This feature does not include support for atomicity of transactions (see [constraints](#constraints)) or [multiple concurrent transactions](#asynchronous-transactions-and-snapshot-isolation).
 See also [undo/redo](#undoredo).

 ## Tree reading and writing with JS object style API